simonjosefsson/graphwalker.org/content/docs/websocket_api.md

 Starts the WebSocker server, with full debug logging, on localhost, listing on port 8887<br>
 Download it from [Latest dev standalone CLI - branch 3.2.0](/archive/graphwalker-cli-3.2.0-SNAPSHOT.jar)

 A client may connect to ws://hostname:port.
-See [Java WebSocket Client example](https://github.com/GraphWalker/graphwalker-example/tree/3.2.0/java-websocket)
+See [Java WebSocket Client example](https://github.com/GraphWalker/graphwalker-example/tree/3.2.0/java-websocket) and the last section in this article.

 When connected, a GraphWalker machine will be created on the server, which will serve this client only.
 When disconnected, the server will destroy the machine.